mgalalm/blog/content/laravel/how-to-enable-profile-photos-in-jetstream.md

 image = '/images/jetstream-profilephoto.jpg'

 +++
-Avatars are a great way to personalize your application!
+Avatar is a great way to personalize your application!
 They make user profiles more engaging and ensure everyone has a recognizable avatar when creating or commenting on posts.
 If you’re using Jetstream and want to enable custom profile photos, here’s a simple guide to get you started. <!--more-->

 ### Update the Configuration File